dmx-systems/dmx-linqa/README.md

 **1.7.1** -- not released

-* On all platforms the Linqa UI utilizes the "Ubuntu" web font
+* On all platforms the Linqa UI utilizes the "Trebuchet MS" font
 * Fix: render color emojis in all browsers and platforms

 **1.7** -- Dec 15, 2023